symfony-fr/symfony-docs-fr/reference/constraints/UniqueEntity.rst

         use Symfony\Component\Validator\Constraints as Assert;
         use Doctrine\ORM\Mapping as ORM;

-        // DON'T forget this use statement!!!
-        use Symfony\Bridge\Doctrine\Validator\Constraints\UniqueEntity;
+        // N'OUBLIEZ pas d'inclure ce use ! use Symfony\Bridge\Doctrine\Validator\Constraints\UniqueEntity;

         /**